LiorHaim/cephdemos/README.md

 Zone - an instance contains cloud services and takes a part in a zone group, AKA Zone.
 Placement - Logical separation of data placement within the same zone.

+## Prerequisites
+To do this demo, you should have a running Red Hat Ceph Storage 4.0 cluster.

 ## Configuration
 By default, we get default zonegroup, zone and placement, there is the ability of creating new ones, but this is out of this article's scope.